harel-coffee/ppi-auto/README.md

 This will generate the Pareto front in file 'pareto.front'.
 Note that you have to run each instance separately (each one having its own port number (`-p <n>`) and ideally on a different accelerator (`-cl-p <p>`, `-cl-d <d>`); for example, you could start each instance on a separate 'screen' tab.

-It is possible to pass parameters directly to the PEE's process; in order to do that, use the following convention:
+It is possible to pass parameters directly to the PPI's process; in order to do that, use the following convention:

 ~~~~~~~~
-   ... ../script/run.py ... -- <parameters to be passed directly to PEE>
+   ... ../script/run.py ... -- <parameters to be passed directly to PPI>
 ~~~~~~~~

 For instance: